Just moved to Belgium? Make your new life as an expat easier by downloading these top 10 must-have apps in Belgium onto your phone.

 - SNCB – plan your commute with Belgium’s national train operator

 Think of Belgium and you’ll often be met with images of beer, chocolate, waffles, and, of course, the ever-popular moules-frites.
-For a small country, Belgium certainly packs a flavorsome punch.
-As an expat, you’ll probably be tempted to try some and recreate some of these delicacies at home; whether you buy groceries from the local supermarket or seek the help of a convenient app such as HelloFresh.
+For a small country, Belgian food certainly packs a flavorsome punch.
+As an expat, you’ll probably be tempted to try some and recreate some of these delicacies at home; whether you buy groceries from your local Belgian supermarket or seek the help of a convenient app such as HelloFresh.
 This meal kit delivery app lets you pick from a wide range of innovative, colorful recipes.
 The fresh ingredients are then delivered straight to your door at a time that suits you.
 From vegetarian classics to modern twists on family favorites, you’ll find something for everyone on this handy app.

 Other must-have Belgian food apps: